luiswirth/bsc-thesis/src/matter/fem.typ

 using the inner product.

 We already have an inner product on constant multiforms.
-We now need to extend it to an $L^2$ inner product on Whitney forms.
+We now need to extend it to an $L^2$ inner product on Whitney forms @douglas:feec-article.
 This can be done by inserting the definition of a Whitney form (in terms of barycentric coordinate functions) into the inner product.